valeria-va/ROS2_rUBot_tutorial_ws/Documentation/05_uROS_on_ESP32.md

     - https://github.com/micro-ROS/micro_ros_arduino
     - Select Humble branch and download in zip
     - Add this library in arduino IDE
-- Select exemple "micro-ros_publisher.ino" and compile it
-- Now we will connect ESP32 to arduino USB and upload the sketch

 In order to properly communicate microROS sketch in ESP32 to ROS2 in RaspberryPi4, we need to install microROS Agent: https://github.com/micro-ROS/micro-ROS-Agent
 - Go to the microROS Agent web site and select Humble